jorgensd/jorgensd.github.io/src/tutorial_gmsh.md

 ---

 # Using the GMSH Python API to generate complex meshes
 In this tutorial, we will use the gmsh API to generate complex meshes.
 We will in this tutorial learn how to make the 3D mesh used in the [DFG 3D laminar benchmark](http://www.featflow.de/en/benchmarks/cfdbenchmarking/flow/dfg_flow3d.html).
-The [first part](first) of this tutorial can be completed with the `dokken92/pygmsh` docker images, as described in the [pygmsh tutorial](tutorial_pygmsh.md).
+The [first part](first) of this tutorial can be completed with the `ghcr.io/jorgensd/jorgensd.github.io:main` docker image, as described in the [pygmsh tutorial](tutorial_pygmsh.md).

 For the [second](second) and [third](third) part of the tutorial, `dolfinx` is required.
 You can obtain a jupyter-lab image with `dolfinx/lab:v0.5.1` and a normal docker image with `dolfinx/dolfinx:v0.5.1`.